Tickets for Boboli Gardens: Skip The Line

 - Garden highlights include a 6-meter Egyptian obelisk from the time of Rameses II, the magnificent grottoes, and the Fountain of Neptune

-- Use your ticket to visit not just Boboli Gardens - see also the Costume Gallery, Museum of Silver and Porcelain, and the Bardini Garden
+- Use your ticket to visit not just Boboli Gardens - see also the Porcelain Museum and the Bardini Garden

 A wonderfully landscaped sculpture park behind the Pitti Palace, Boboli Gardens is an extravagant mix of nature, architecture, and sculpture - as well as various museums; it's many attractions rolled into one.
-This ticket allows you to skip the line, and also gives access to the Costume Gallery, the Silver and Porcelain Museums, and the nearby Bardini Garden.
+This ticket allows you to skip the line, and also gives access to the Porcelain Museum and the nearby Bardini Garden.
 A trip here is a journey deep into the heart of Renaissance perfection.

 As you take a passeggiata (stroll) along the geometric paths of this manicured greenspace, you’ll be surrounded by a near-perfect expression of Renaissance ideals: natural beauty, formally ordered, beautifully adorned architecture, and real and simulated ancient structures.
 In fact, this garden was one of the first landscape projects to define exactly what the Renaissance ideal of natural beauty would be. #trendsetter

 A visit here is a great chance to step away from the bustle of the city and appreciate nature – there are some particularly impressive old oak trees.
 The influence of ancient culture can be seen all through the gardens, from Neptune’s Fountain, to the Fountain of the Ocean by Giambologna, to Giorgio Vasari's Large Grotto.
 And of course the Egyptian obelisk from 13th century BC.
 And throughout the gardens are sculptures and fountains, making you feel like a duke or duchess.